web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 characteristics of the behavior you're testing can help you filter through a large number of highly similar tests.

-*Example* Imagine you've found a bug in the way Safari renders the top CSS border of HTML tables.
+*Example:* Imagine you've found a bug in the way Safari renders the top CSS border of HTML tables.
 By searching through directory names and file names, you've determined the probable location for the test: the `css/CSS2/borders/` directory.
 However, there are *three hundred* files that begin with